 2. If the other computer can recognize the drive, then it is highly recommended that you use a data recovery software such as iMyFone AnyRecover to recover data from it immediately.

 3. Consult your local computer technician if you cannot troubleshoot your dead hard drive yourself.

 Hard drive getting damaged or becoming dead is the worst thing that can happen to your drive as it poses a risk of data loss.
-If you see the signs that it is failing, then it is highly recommended that you use a reliable data recovery software i.e. iMyFone AnyRecover to recover data from it and back it up before it is lost forever.
+If you see the signs that it is failing, it's wise to use a reliable data recovery software i.e. iMyFone AnyRecover to recover data from it and back it up before it is lost forever.

 By Simon Marcus , to Hard Drive Recovery

 Posted on Dec 25, 2018 ( Updated: Mar 07, 2019 )